embrilliant/email-from-anywhere/README.md

 Send an email from anywhere -

-when you send the email, you can customise the sender's details on the form, so that you don't have to log in to your email account in order to only send an email.
+When you send the email, you can set the sender's details on the form, so you don't have to log in to your email account in order to only send an email.